Implementation and Evaluation of SiPM-Based Photon Counting Receiver for IoT Applications: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Prof. Robert Henderson for providing lab space and equipment for this work, and Dr Shenjie Huang and Dr Majid Safari for their influential discussions during this work.
+The authors would like to thank Prof. Robert Henderson for providing lab space and equipment for this work, and Dr Shenjie Huang and Prof. Majid Safari for their influential discussions during this work.

 \ifCLASSOPTIONcaptionsoff

 \fi